dev-mhowells/web-applications/challenges/03_test_driving_a_route.md

 Julia, Mary, Karim
 ```

+You should assert that the response status code is `200` and that the response body is the correct string.

 ## Challenge

 This is a process feedback challenge.
 That means you should record yourself doing it and
 submit that recording to your coach for feedback.
 [How do I do
 this?](https://github.com/makersacademy/golden-square/blob/main/pills/process_feedback_challenges.md)

-Test-drive a new route `POST /sort-names` which:
-  * receives a body parameter `names`, which is a comma-separated list of names.
-  * returns the same list of names, but sorted in alphabetical order, in the response.
+Test-drive a new route `POST /sort-names` which receives a list of names (as a comma-separated string) and return the same list, sorted in alphabetical order.

+Here's a description of the expected behaviour:

 ```
 # Request: